hochschule-darmstadt/MetaAutoML/README.md

 - should be set, if running on a unix system.
 Things like file paths will be set accordingly

 ### PYTHON_ENV
-- must be set to the desired python environment if not running in a d
+- must be set to the desired python environment